 Anyone who knows your public IP can find out a lot about you with just a simple IP lookup.
 So, there are many ways to take advantage of an IP location changer.

 - Comparing prices while shopping: Some sites offer different prices to visitors from different countries.
-By using a VPN to hide your location, you can hop around and look for the best price.
+By using a VPN to change your location, you can hop around and look for the best price.

 - Accessing content: Let’s say you’re traveling abroad and want to watch your favorite show back home.
 Your streaming channel might not let you view your content from another country, but by changing your location to your home location, you’ll be able to watch just fine.